jerry81/leetcode/README.md

 - see 567 for using regex
 - see 572 for regex /y
+- see 611 for WHEN
+  - and multiple orderby
 ## RUST TILs

 - String is for mutable